StuartCox3107/street-art-at-home/README.md

 - HTML, CSS, Javascript & Python languages
 - [Google fonts](https://fonts.google.com/) for Poppins font used through all pages, opens in same tab, press back to return, opens in same tab, press back to return
-- [Font Meme](https://fontmeme.com/) for logo font, opens in same tab, press back to return, opens in same tab, press back to return
+- [Font Meme](https://fontmeme.com/) for logo font, opens in same tab, press back to return
-- [Gitpod](https://www.gitpod.io/) IDE used to code, opens in same tab, press back to return, opens in same tab, press back to return
+- [Gitpod](https://www.gitpod.io/) IDE used to code, opens in same tab, press back to return
 - [GitHub](https://github.com/) To host the repositories for this project, opens in same tab, press back to return
 - [Balsamiq](https://balsamiq.com/) used to design wireframes, opens in same tab, press back to return
-- [Undraw](https://undraw.co/illustrations) used for cartoon images on site, opens in same tab, press back to return
-- [Materialize](https://materializecss.com/) framework used for site layout & design
-- [Flask](https://flask.palletsprojects.com/en/1.1.x/) as a micro framework, opens in same tab, press back to return
-- [MongoDB](https://www.mongodb.com/) as the database store, opens in same tab, press back to return
+- [Django](https://www.djangoproject.com/) as the database storemain framework used, opens in same tab, press back to return
 - [Coolors](https://coolors.co/) used for colour palette, opens in same tab, press back to return
-- [Material Design](https://material.io/resources/icons/?style=baseline) used for icons, opens in same tab, press back to return
+- [Bootstrap](https://getbootstrap.com/) front-end framework used, opens in same tab, press back to return
 - [Hover.css](https://ianlunn.github.io/Hover/) used to add button hover effect , opens in same tab, press back to return
 - [Tiny PNG](https://tinypng.com/) used to compress some images used, opens in same tab, press back to return
 - [Heroku](https://dashboard.heroku.com/apps) used to deploy project, opens in same tab, press back to return